 Naya village in Pingla is home to 255 Patachitra painters or 'Patuas'.
 Patuas paint stories in a series of frames on long scrolls of cloth using natural colours and sing the stories as they unfurl the scrolls.
 Nowadays they also make a range of diverse products like apparels, stationery items and home décor using Patachitra motifs.
 Patachitra has received the Geographical Indication (GI) tag.

 Government of West Bengal's Department of Micro, Small and Medium Enterprises & Textiles, in association with UNESCO, has developed the Rural Craft Hub in Pingla.
 The village has a Folk Art Centre built by WBKVIB where one can learn about different kinds of scrolls, the stories and marvel at the wide range of diversified products like t-shirts, hand fans, lamps, bags, umbrellas etc. You can attend workshops on Patachitra painting, where you can also learn to make natural colours out of raw materials like leaves and flowers.

 These are all day trips, thus one can stay on their own and visit these villages during day time.
 One can enjoy stay at the Community Resource Centre which offers 2 bedrooms (non AC) with well furnished lodging facilities along with basic amenities available for the guests.
-One can also stay at guest houses in Pingla, hotels in Balichak or at artist's houses at Pingla.